Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk

-The impact of the rates of the neutron source reactions, \iso{13}C($\alpha$,n)\iso{16}O and \iso{22}Ne($\alpha$,n)\iso{25}Mg recently and currently been measured in underground laboratories (LUNA and JUNA) needs to be carefully analysed, especially in relation to the \iso{13}C ingestion events.
+The impact of the rates of the neutron source reactions, \iso{13}C($\alpha$,n)\iso{16}O and \iso{22}Ne($\alpha$,n)\iso{25}Mg recently and currently being measured in underground laboratories (LUNA and JUNA) needs to be carefully analysed, especially in relation to the \iso{13}C ingestion events.
 We will also need to consider and test the impact of the neutron-capture cross sections involved in the production of isotopes of interest.
-For example, new cross sections for the Mo isotopes will be available in the near future from recent experiments at n\_TOF.
+For example, new cross sections for the Nd isotopes would be specifically useful, as some disagreement is present between different studies \citep{guber97,wisshak98}.
 Our result will also needs to be checked against all the signatures observed in bulk meteorites as proposed by \cite{ek20} for the many different available elements (e.g., Sr, Zr, Mo, Ru, Pd, Ba, Nd, Sm, Dy, Os, W), as well as in leachates and CAIs.

 In terms of further improvements in the AGB models, we will need to calculate models with the new solar abundances \cite{magg22,lodders25}, with metallicity 0.0187, accounting for possible different compositions \citep{gustafsson25}, and for the composition of high-metallicity objects in the galactic solar neighbourhood \citep{nissen20}.
 Moreover, we will need to consider models of mass lower than those presented here, given that, for example, \cite{osborn25} required a minimum mass for carbon stars around 1.2 \msun\ to match the observed carbon star luminosity function in the Galaxy.